By Brian-Oracle on Oct 26, 2015

-- SPARC T5-1B Server Module
+- SPARC T7-2 Server

 Oracle Fusion Middleware

-Copyright 2013, Oracle and/or its affiliates.
+Copyright 2015, Oracle and/or its affiliates.
 All rights reserved.
 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Results as of 25 October 2015.